jonthysell/ArduLO/README.md

 ![ArduLO Title Screenshot](./.github/screenshots/title.gif)

 ArduLO contains two sets of 50 puzzles.
-At the title screen you can select either set "A" or "B" with the D-Pad.
-Then press the B button to start the game.
+At the title screen you can select either Set A or Set B with the D-Pad, then press the B button to start the game.
+You can also toggle sound on and off.

 ![ArduLO Game Screenshot](./.github/screenshots/game.gif)